-Traffic Infringements in the ACT
+Infringements for traffic offences in the ACT

-Traffic Summons in the ACT
+Summons for traffic offences in the ACT

 If you receive a summons for a traffic offence you will need to appear at the Magistrates Court.
 Failing to do so may result in a warrant being issued for your arrest.
-You will receive a statement of facts outlining the offence, and be required to enter a plea.
+You will receive a statement of facts outlining the offence, and you will be required to enter a plea.

-Traffic Law Legislation in the Act
+Traffic legislation in the Act

-The Road Transport (Safety and Traffic Management) Act 1999 contains the penalties, and procedures, for the more serious traffic offences in the ACT.
-This act governs the hoon laws, speeding, and dangerous driving offences; the ability to seize, impound or forfeit your vehicle; and provides the guidelines for the traffic offence detection devices such as speed cameras, and the use of average speed detection systems.
+The Road Transport (Safety and Traffic Management) Act 1999 contains the penalties and procedures for the more serious traffic offences in the ACT.
+This act governs hoon laws, speeding, and dangerous driving offences; the ability to seize, impound or forfeit your vehicle; and provides the guidelines for the traffic offence detection devices such as speed cameras, and the use of average speed detection systems.

 The use of RAPID in the ACT